 When looking at how genetics influences what one eats, you have to keep in mind both your geography, your ancestors, and your culture.
-What seems gross to one person may be a delicacy to another!
-And while no specific flavor pallet is inherently right or wrong, there's no denying that some of the dietary differences are downright shocking.
+What seems gross to one person may be a delicacy to another.
+While no specific flavor pallet is inherently right or wrong, there's no denying that some of the dietary differences are downright shocking.

 At least now you have a scientific reason to explain why you hate cilantro.

-White People Usually Have A Lactose Gene That Can Digest Cheese
+White People Often Have A Lactose Gene That Can Easily Digest Cheese

-It's long been a joke that white people love cheese, and science is beginning to show that the stereotype is not inherently wrong.
+It's long been a joke that white people love cheese, and science is beginning to show the stereotype is not inherently wrong.
 What's more, it has to do with genetics.
-Lactose intolerance is a major problem in most parts of the world, but the fact is that this intolerance shows up far less often in white people.
+Lactose intolerance is a major problem in many parts of the world, but it shows up far less often in white people.
 Only 14% of Caucasians have a problem with lactose, meaning that cheese is an easier thing to have on the menu in, say, Scandinavia than it is in Korea.
 Cheese has also been found to be genuinely addictive, so once you start eating it in your youth, the chemical compound casein makes it hard to stop.

-The French are one of the particular white Caucasion groups most suited to eating cheese.
-Not only are relatively few French people lactose intolerant, but they also have one of the lowest rates of heart disease out of any country.
+The French are one particular Caucasian group most suited to eating cheese.
+Not only are relatively few French people lactose intolerant, but the country also has one of the lowest rates of heart disease.
 Even though cheese is high in fat and salt, the French still have a life expectancy of 82 years on average.

 Russians Are Great Drinkers, Genetically

-Latin Cultures Desensitize Their Kids So They Can Learn To Love The Spicy Stuff
+Latin Cultures Desensitize Their Kids So They Learn To Love Spicy Stuff

-In general, people who like spicy foods tend to be thrill seekers because our bodies respond to the pain that comes with spice as if we are in danger, from either poison or attack.
-That gives our body a spike of adrenaline, hence adrenaline junkies also tend to gravitate towards spicy cuisine.
-However, there's another factor that influences love of spicy food, and it's based in geography.
+In general, people who like spicy foods tend to be thrill seekers.
+That's because their bodies respond to the pain that comes with spice as if they're in danger from poison or attack.
+That also gives our body a spike of adrenaline, which is why adrenaline junkies tend to gravitate towards spicy cuisine.
+However, there's another factor that influences the love of spicy food, and it's based in geography.